IAMLYCHEE/Melody-Extraction/README.md

 # Usage
-first drag your .wav file into folder /wav your .wav file must be your voice record, or some source file with voice only
+first drag your .wav files into folder ./wav your .wav file must be your voice record, or some source file with voice only

 - for left channel melody float frequency and right channel vocal